alistairmcmillan/Notes/FFmpeg.md

     -vf              to set output framerate (not really necessary unless different from input framerate) -pix_fmt         to set pixelformat (set to yuv420p to "ensure compatibility so crappy players can decode the video")

-## Export a single frame from a video
+## How to export a single frame from a video

     ffmpeg -i video.mp4 -ss 01:23:45 -vframes 1 -q:v 2 output.png